 This year’s application process closes on March 1st.

 Jeff Bezos $33 Million Dollar Donation

-In early January of 2018, Jeff Bezos donated $33 million to TheDream.US.
+In early January of 2018, Jeff Bezos donated $33 million of aid to TheDream.US.
 The founder and current CEO of Amazon, Bezos cited his father, who had come to the United States at the age of 16.
 He had come from Cuba under Operation Pedro Pan just after Fidel Castro’s takeover of the island.
 Unable to speak English, he overcame the many obstacles that many immigrants still face today.